Conoco

-Similar to other oil companies during the 1970s energy crisis, initially caused by the 1973-1974 Arab oil embargo, Conoco's operations were negatively impacted and so in 1981, Conoco then the ninth-largest American oil company at the time, was embroiled in one of the most expensive corporate takeovers in U.S. history when the Mobil Corporation and Seagram attempted to acquire the company.
-The DuPont company, of Wilmington, Delaware who was conjured up by Ralph Bailey (the C.E.O. of Conoco at the time) was brought in and hired as a so-called "white knight" and would eventually emerge triumphant defending Conoco from the two vendors (corporate predators).
-DuPont's acquisition of Conoco at US$1.5 billion, made it the largest merger in U.S. history upon to that time, surpassing that of the earlier Shell Oil’s acquisition of the Belridge Oil Company at USD$3.5 billion dollars in 1979.
-Almost two decades later, in 1998, DuPont and Conoco announced their intentions to split which was commenced when DuPont sold 30% of its interest that year and the remaining 70% the following year in July 1999, officiating their corporate separation.
+Like other oil companies, Conoco's operations were negatively impacted by the 1970s energy crisis, which was caused in part by the 1973–1974 Arab oil embargo.
+In 1981, Conoco then the ninth-largest American oil company at the time, was embroiled in one of the most expensive corporate takeovers in U.S. history when the Mobil Corporation and Seagram attempted to acquire the company.
+The DuPont company, of Wilmington, Delaware, was brought in as a so-called "white knight" by Ralph Bailey (the CEO of Conoco at the time).
+DuPont defended Conoco against the takeover.
+Almost two decades later, in 1998, DuPont and Conoco announced their intentions to split.
+DuPont sold 30% of its interest that year and the remaining 70% the following year in July 1999, completing the corporate separation.

-For many years, the company would operate its own oil refineries, until 2002 when it was merged with the Phillips Petroleum Company to form ConocoPhillips.
-A decade later, ConocoPhillips would then divest its downstream operations that consisted of its gas stations refueling operations under the brands of Conoco, Phillips 66, and 76.
-The divestiture would eventually commence and the spin-off that contained the downstream operations of ConocoPhillips went under a separate company known as the Phillips 66 Company.
+The company operated its own oil refineries until 2002, when it was merged with the Phillips Petroleum Company to form ConocoPhillips.
+A decade later, ConocoPhillips divested its downstream operations (that consisted of its gas stations refueling operations under the brands of Conoco, Phillips 66, and 76) as the separate Phillips 66 Company.

 History

-The "Continental Oil and Transportation Company" was founded by Isaac Elder Blake in November 1875.
-Based in Ogden, Utah, the company distributed the recently discovered mineral resources of petroleum / oil (first found in August 1859 by Edwin Drake (1819–1880), in a well drilled at Oil Creek, near Titusville, (Crawford County), in the far northwestern corner of Pennsylvania) and its refined by-products of kerosene, benzene, and other products in the Western United States.
-Continental Oil Company was acquired by Standard Oil Company in 1884, and was subsequently spun off during the Standard Oil divestiture in 1911.
+The "Continental Oil and Transportation Company" was founded by Isaac Elder Blake in November 1875 in Ogden, Utah.
+The company distributed the recently harnessed mineral resource of petroleum, which had first been identified in a commercially extractable concentration in August 1859 by Edwin Drake (1819–1880), in a well drilled at Oil Creek, near Titusville, (Crawford County), in the far northwestern corner of Pennsylvania).
+Continental distributed in the Western United States, and included the petroleum by-products of kerosene, benzene, and others.
+Continental Oil Company was acquired by Standard Oil Company in 1884, and was spun off during the Standard Oil divestiture in 1911.

 Conoco logo of 1930, after its acquisition by Marland Oil Co.

-The main office was later moved to Ponca City, Oklahoma, when in 1929, Marland Oil Company (founded by exploration pioneer E. W. Marland) acquired the Continental Oil Company.
+Marland Oil Company, which had been founded by exploration pioneer E. W. Marland, acquired the Continental Oil Company in 1929, and the main office was moved to Ponca City, Oklahoma.
 Marland Oil acquired the assets (subject to liabilities) of Continental Oil Company for a consideration of 2,317,266 shares of stock.
 The merged company took the more recognizable Continental name along with the Conoco brand.
-However, it adopted Marland's red triangle logo, which it retained until 1970, when the now-familiar capsule logo was adopted.
+However, it adopted Marland's red triangle logo, which it retained until 1970, when the capsule logo was adopted.